 From 1999 to 2003, Rick served as executive director of the Ohio Association of Nonprofit Organizations (OANO), a statewide membership organization that provided resources, education, and advocacy to enhance the ability of nonprofit organizations to serve their communities.
 From 1992 to 1999, Rick served on the staff of BoardSource, concluding his tenure as vice president for programs and services.
 While at BoardSource, Rick oversaw the production of more than 70 publications, videos, and other education resources for executives and nonprofit boards.
 He was also the project manager and co-author of the organization’s first national studies of nonprofit boards.

-Rick currently serves on the boards of BoardSource (as was chair from 2016 to 2018) and the Community Foundation for the Central Blue Ridge.
-Previously, he served on the boards of the Community Connections Fund of the World Bank Group, the Washington Regional Association of Grantmakers, and Imagination Stage, a children’s theater in Bethesda, Maryland.
-Rick is a member of Leadership Montgomery’s Class of 2009, and a 2015 alumnus of the James P. Shannon Leadership Institute.
+Rick served on the board of BoardSource from 2012 to 2021, and was chair from 2016 to 2018.
+He currently serves on the board of the Community Foundation for the Central Blue Ridge, which he chaired in 2022, and The Highland Center, a multi-tenant nonprofit center that serves Virginia's least populous county.
+Previously, he served on the boards of the Community Connections Fund of the World Bank Group, Washington Regional Association of Grantmakers, and Imagination Stage, a children’s theater in Bethesda, Maryland.
+Rick is a member of Leadership Montgomery’s Class of 2009 and a 2015 alumnus of the James P. Shannon Leadership Institute.
 In 2009, Rick received the Grantmaker in Capacity-Building Award from the Alliance for Nonprofit Management.